Our Impact

 To break that cycle, technology needs to be appropriate, affordable and sustainable at the household level.
 Local populations need the knowledge and skills necessary to understand their needs, identify and implement solutions and then sustain them over the long term.

 CAWST’s approach to this challenge is unique.
 We don’t build wells; we build a global community of action.
-Through training, consulting, and educational resources, CAWST helps training partners build their skills and knowledge to serve their own communities, and train others to do the same.
+Through training, consulting, and educational resources, CAWST helps Training partners build their skills and knowledge to serve their own communities, and train others to do the same.
 This approach creates a ripple effect that has already reached over 72 million people.

 Find out how.
 Download our annual report to learn more.